-The new CNIL cookie guidelines explicitly declare how to collect a valid consent from your visitors for placing cookies in their browser.
-As the data controller, you are responsible for all cookies set from your website, also those owned by third parties such as Google, Facebook, Advertising platforms etc.
+The new CNIL cookie guidelines explicitly declare how to collect valid consent from your visitors for placing cookies in their browser.
+As the data controller, you are responsible for all cookies set from your website, also those owned by third parties such as Google, Facebook, Advertising platforms, etc.

-We have summarized the requirements for collecting a valid consent in accordance to the new guidelines:
+We have summarized the requirements for collecting a valid consent in accordance with the new guidelines:

 Consent must be collected for all cookies except those strictly necessary for the website to work.

-The user must be given an option to choose which specific purposes of data processing he or she wants to accept.
-This means, the user must be provided with privacy controls to accept or decline different purposes of data processing.
+The user must be given an option to choose which specific purposes of data processing the user wants to accept.
+This means the user must be provided with privacy controls to accept or decline different purposes of data processing.

 The guidelines state that cookies must be deleted from the user’s browser after a maximum of 13 months.
 This means that the website must ask for a new consent after 13 months.

-Audience measurement, or basic analytics such A/B testing will be exempt from the prior consent rules in certain cases.
-However, this will not change a great deal as the CNIL has kept the requirement of “prior information”, which will have to be presented to the user in the same way as other purposes e.g. for marketing.
+Audience measurement or basic analytics such as A/B testing will be exempt from the prior consent rules in certain cases.
+However, this will not change a great deal as the CNIL has kept the requirement of “prior information”, which will have to be presented to the user in the same way as other purposes, e.g., for marketing.
 We expect that this exemption will be up for debate as it, as it stands now, will not change anything for the website operators.

 Even though strictly necessary cookies are exempt from the rules of prior consent, users have to have the option to decline them.
-This will require website operation to allow their users to decline cookies all together, which will lead to some functions not working on the website.
+This will require website operation to allow their users to decline cookies altogether, which will lead to some functions not working on the website.